oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

       - Required
     * - ``data_roles``
       - The names of the data roles granted to the application.

+        This value can also be set dynamically for the current thread, see :ref:`setting data roles and attributes dynamically <endusersecproviderpluginsetmethods>`.
+A dynamically set value takes precedence over this value.
       - Optional
     * - ``attributes``
       - Attribute name-value pairs provided by the application for an END USER CONTEXT declared in the database.
 The name-value pairs for each context must conform to the JSON schema of that END USER CONTEXT.
 These pairs are associated with fully qualified END USER CONTEXT names, using the format ``{schema}.{name}``, where ``schema`` is the database schema in which the context is declared and ``name`` is the name of the END USER CONTEXT.
 The database does not recognize unqualified END USER CONTEXT names.
 The attribute values can be referenced at runtime by authorization policies, for example in data grant predicates, and application logic.

+        This value can also be set dynamically for the current thread, see :ref:`setting data roles and attributes dynamically <endusersecproviderpluginsetmethods>`.
+A dynamically set value takes precedence over this value.
       - Optional

 All parameters and values listed above are used by the plugin to create an